Thilan Dissanayaka Exploit development May 11

 End of assembler dump.

 This reveals the vulnerable() function’s assembly code.
-The key line is the one that handles the stack frame:
+This reveals the vulnerable_function's assembly code.
+Let's break down what we're seeing: The key line is the one that handles the stack frame:

 0x08048450 <+3>: sub esp,0x58